Ronit26Mehta/Fully-associative-mapping/README.md

 - Cache misses
 - Main memory reads and writes

 The project is structured to accept different trace files that simulate memory operations, showcasing cache efficiency in terms of read and write policies.
-For more detailed information about the project and cache algorithms, refer to the [Project Documentation](./docs/pa3.pdf).
+For more detailed information about the project and cache algorithms.

 ---